Dancer Nutrition: Tips to Train and Perform at Your Best

 Similar to practicing your dance choreography, take time to practice your nutrition strategies prior to a dance performance.
 Each dancer is unique; thus, it is important to figure out what type of foods and beverages help you perform at your best.

-Remember to make recovery nutrition a priority, especially during periods when you have multiple performances close together.
+Dancers should remember to make recovery nutrition a priority, especially during periods when they have multiple performances close together.

-Going into your performances with a well-practiced sports nutrition plan can provide you with confidence that you are fueled to perform at your best.
+Going into their performances with a well-practiced sports nutrition plan can provide dancers with confidence that they are fueled to perform at their best.

 Supporting the Nutrition Needs of Dancers